Before attending a trade show, what’s your strategy for determining your company’s return on investment (ROI)?

 How can you increase your ROI while attending an event?

 ROI is a measurement of profitability on an investment or an expense.
 As we know, developing an ROI strategy for a trade show or event is critical to measuring your performance.
+You can get companies like NGP IMC services to help you with this.

 Anthony Miller, Chief Marketing Officer of Lanyon admitted that he himself did not have a strategy going in.